Brihadratha dynasty

-The Brihadratha dynasty (बृहद्रथ; IAST: Bṛhadratha) was the legendary first dynasty of the Magadha Empire, according to the Puranas, and was founded by Brihadratha.
+The Brihadratha dynasty (बृहद्रथ; IAST: Bṛhadratha) was the legendary first dynasty of the Magadha, according to the Puranas, and was founded by Brihadratha.
+The capital of Magadha under Jarasandha is mentioned in Mahabharata as Girivraja.
+Scholarship significantly identified Girivraja with Rajgir.

 History

 Brihadratha

 According to the Puranas, Brihadratha (also Maharatha) was the king of Magadha and the founder of the Brihadratha dynasty.
 According to the Mahabharata and the Purana, he was the eldest of the five sons of Uparichara Vasu, the Kuru king of Chedi, and his queen was Girika.
 The name 'Brihadratha' is found twice in the Rigveda (I.36.18, X.49.6); however, it is not indicated whether this refers to the father of Jarasandha.

 Jarasandha

-The Puranas mention that Jarasandha was the son of Sambhava.
-The Mahabharatha states that Jarasandha was the son of Brihadratha and the greatest ruler of the dynasty.
-According to ancient texts, 24 Brihadratha kings ruled for many years.
-However, the Vayu Purana, Matsya Purana, and Vishnu Purana disagree regarding the Brihadratha period of rule.
-The astronomical works based on the Vishnu Purana state that the Brihadratha dynasty lasted for 1,000 years.
+The Mahabharatha mentions that Jarasandha was the son of Brihadratha and the greatest ruler of the dynasty.
+According to Jai Samhita, 24 Brihadratha kings ruled for many years.
 The name of Jarasandha appears in the Puranas many times.
 Jarasandha was inimical to the Yadava and is mentioned as a villain in the Mahabharata.

 Bhima slays Jarasandha in a wrestling fight.

-Bhima, with the help of Krishna, killed Jarasandha.
+As per the epic, Bhima with the help of Krishna killed Jarasandha.
+The site is mentioned as Girivraja in Mahabharata, and scholars have identified the place with modern Rajgir.
+Girivraja is also significantly noted in Mahabharata as the capital of Jarasandha.